Faculty & Staff

 Biography

-Bruley’s 2022-23 season featured a return to Arizona Opera as Bacchus in Ariadne auf Naxos and the orchestral workshop of Gregg Kallor’s new opera Frankenstein in the role of Victor Frankenstein.
+Bruley’s 2022–23 season featured a return to Arizona Opera as Bacchus in Ariadne auf Naxos and the orchestral workshop of Gregg Kallor’s new opera Frankenstein in the role of Victor Frankenstein.
 He then came home to Texas to portray Beadle Bamford in Sweeney Todd with Austin Opera.
-Bille debuted with Utah Opera in one of his signature roles – Steve Wozniak in The (R)evolution of Steve Jobs, just before he returned to Santa Fe Opera to mount Steuermann in David Alden’s new production of Wagner’s Der fliegende Holländer.
+Bruley debuted with Utah Opera as Steve Wozniak in The (R)evolution of Steve Jobs, just before he returned to Santa Fe Opera in David Alden’s new production of Wagner’s Der fliegende Holländer.

-Mr. Bruley’s 2021-2022 season included a number of rescheduled major house debuts at Austin Opera, Lyric Opera of Kansas City, and Atlanta Opera in the role of Steve Wozniak in Mason Bates’ acclaimed The (R)evolution of Steve Jobs where he was described as “flawless – His voice crisp and sweet as a Braeburn dusted with cane sugar” (Atlanta Journal-Constitution).
-He also made his return to Arizona Opera as Ferrando in Cosi fan tutte.
+Bruley’s 2021–2022 season included a number of rescheduled major house debuts at Austin Opera, Lyric Opera of Kansas City, and Atlanta Opera in the role of Steve Wozniak in The (R)evolution of Steve Jobs, where he was described as “flawless – His voice crisp and sweet as a Braeburn dusted with cane sugar” (Atlanta Journal-Constitution).
+He also made his return to Arizona Opera as Ferrando in Così fan tutte.

-Mr. Bruley is an alumnus of the Arizona Opera Marion Roose Pullin Studio, as well as the young artist programs at The Santa Fe Opera, The Glimmerglass Festival, and Central City Opera.
-He has taken home prizes from the Metropolitan Opera National Council Auditions as a winner of the Gulf Coast Regional Finals and named a 2018-2019 winner of The William Matheus Sullivan Musical Foundation Award and Career Grant.
+Bruley is an alumnus of the Arizona Opera Marion Roose Pullin Studio, as well as the young artist programs at the Santa Fe Opera, The Glimmerglass Festival, and Central City Opera.
+He has taken home prizes from the Metropolitan Opera National Council Auditions as a winner of the Gulf Coast Regional Finals and named a 2018–2019 winner of The William Matheus Sullivan Musical Foundation Award and Career Grant.
+He is represented worldwide by Opus 3 Artists.